 Internews believes that access to information is a root solution to many of the world’s problems.
 It enables women and men to participate in civic discourse, stand up for their rights, influence policy and social norms, and hold governments to account.

-When women’s voices are heard, when women produce the news, the information we all consume improves.
+When women’s voices are heard, when women make decisions and produce the news, the information that everyone consumes improves.

 We believe that the empowerment of women, girls and gender-diverse individuals is a prerequisite for equal rights for all.
 But all over the world, women are severely underrepresented and frequently misrepresented in media content.
 Their perspectives are often rendered invisible, with far less content featuring women’s voices.
 Globally, women represent only 25% of those seen, heard, and read about in news stories and 24% of the expert sources quoted by the news media (GMMP, 2020).
 The silencing of women’s voices contributes to a culture that devalues women and girls, reinforcing traditional and harmful gender norms

 The industry itself faces many challenges related to gender equality.
 While in many places women are increasingly entering the field of journalism and forging their own paths to media ownership in digital spaces, they remain underrepresented in leadership and decision-making roles, particularly in traditional media and ‘hard’ news beats such as politics, economy and foreign affairs.
 Women journalists also face disproportionate safety threats online and offline.